-Dr. Sean Harry is an instructor who has worked at the CLIMB center for over four years.
+Dr. Sean Harry is an instructor who has worked at the CLIMB center since 2011.
 Harry teaches early business start up classes through the Small Business Development Center.
-Dr. Harry has helped many small business owners with their start-ups since the recession, and now he wants to help you!
+Dr. Harry has helped hundreds of small business owners, and now he is ready to help you!
 Read more about Dr. Harry below.

 Why do you teach?

 I’m one of those people who has done a lot of everything.
 I started out in the ministry and moved to non-profit management.
 Then I worked for an online school where I helped recruit students into the University and managed groups of Admissions Advisors.
 Following that, I started my own company as a Career Coach - helping people figure out what they want to be when they grow up.
 When the economy hit the skids in 2010, there were no jobs.
 My clients started asking if I could help them start their own business.
 Since I had started 2 businesses in my life and had a Master's degree in business I said, “Sure!
 Why not?!”
 I’ve been helping people turn their dreams for building their own company into reality ever since.

 What is your favorite part about being an instructor?

 I love it when the lights come on.
 When a concept clicks and I can see student’s faces as they really understand what we are working on, then to watch them put what they learn into practice as they start and grow a successful business -- well that's both fun and satisfying!

 Tell us about a time that you were most proud in your role as an instructor.